All Episodes

 And you have to give him a trial in court.

-As uh McCarthy writes, here's the uh here's the regime's position.
+As McCarthy writes, here's the regime's position.

-If an alien enemy combatant, such as Khalid Sheikh Mohammed mass murders 3,000 Americans, is then captured outside the U.S. in wartime, we need to bring him here and give him a civilian trial with all attendant due process rights.
+If an alien enemy combatant, such as Khalid Sheikh Mohammed, mass murders 3,000 Americans, is then captured outside the U.S. in wartime, we need to bring him here and give him a civilian trial with all attendant due process rights.

-If an alien enemy combatant is sending emails from outside the U.S. to an al-Qaeda cell inside the country, the commander in chief needs a judge's permission on a showing of probable cause to intercept those communications.
+If an alien enemy combatant is sending emails from outside the U.S. to an al-Qaeda cell inside the country, the Commander-in-Chief needs a judge's permission on a showing of probable cause to intercept those communications.

 If we capture an alien enemy combatant conducting war operations against the U.S. overseas, we have to give him Miranda warnings, a judicial right to challenge his detention as a war prisoner, and quite likely a civilian trial.

-But, according to the regime now, if the commander in chief decides to short circuit the whole menu of civil rights by killing an American citizen, that's fine.
+But, according to the regime now, if the commander-in-chief decides to short-circuit the whole menu of civil rights by killing an American citizen, that's fine.

-He's a proven threat because wait for it, the regime says so.
+He's a proven threat because, wait for it, the regime says so.

-Now, interestingly, McCarthy says, This is the way we ought to be doing it with all these guys.
+Now, interestingly, McCarthy says, this is the way we ought to be doing it with all these guys.

 New York Times has the story.